In today’s lab you will be working in ArcMap to produce a map of UNBC, using source data provided.

 - Move the logo to the lower right corner of the map. (above your name and date)

 - Resize the picture by dragging the small handle at each corner if necessary.

 PDF (Portable Document Files) files can contain both image and vector data, and since we may use both in making a map (we are using vectors so far in the labs – with the layers in the map), and provide scalable and clean looking maps.
-But there are two issues with using PDF files.
-They do not necessarily insert into Word documents well, and there is no black and white printing option in ArcMap.
-You can use a printer driver to help correct these issues, but using an image output may be a better solution
+But there can be issues with using PDF files.
+They do not necessarily insert into Word documents well, and there is no black and white export option in ArcMap.

 Using PNG (image file output)